-The Penn Presbyterian Medical Center provides complementary experience in general otolaryngology, laryngology, head and neck surgery, otolology, as well as facial trauma.
+The Penn Presbyterian Medical Center provides complementary experience in general otolaryngology, facial plastic surgery, and facial trauma reconstruction.
 Outpatient surgery is performed in an ambulatory surgery center within the new Penn Medicine University City building.
-The Level 1 Trauma Center for the University of Pennsylvania Health System is located at Penn Presbyterian Medical Center, which is now a 331 bed facility with the recent addition of the Pavilion for Advanced Care.
-For 2014-2015, Penn Presbyterian Medical Center had 14,634 adult admissions and 38,048 emergency department visits.
+The Level 1 Trauma Center for the University of Pennsylvania Health System is located at Penn Presbyterian Medical Center, which is now a 399-bed facility with the recent addition of the Pavilion for Advanced Care.
+For the fiscal year of 2021, Penn Presbyterian Medical Center had 17,828 adult admissions, 47,925 emergency department visits, and 282,395 outpatient visits.

-The Philadelphia Veterans Affairs Medical Centeris located only two blocks from the Hospital of the University of Pennsylvania.
+The Philadelphia Veterans Affairs Medical Center is located only two blocks from the Hospital of the University of Pennsylvania.
 The hospital is a 453-bed facility with 170 surgical beds and a large otolaryngology service under the direction of three faculty providing general otolaryngology services as well as specialty care in head and neck oncology, laryngology, and rhinology.
 The Philadelphia VAMC is a referral hospital for other VA hospitals in the region.
-Our faculty are actively involved in basic science research with laboratories located at the Philadephia VAMC.
+Our faculty are actively involved in basic science research with laboratories located at the Philadelphia VAMC.